tact-lang/tact-emulator/README.md

 // Logger to collect VM logs from a contract let logger = system.log(treasure);

-// Create a random unknown address that would be treated as unititialized contract let unknownAddress = randomAddress('some-unknown-seed'); // This seed is used to generate deterministic address
+// Create a random unknown address that would be treated as uninitialized contract let unknownAddress = randomAddress('some-unknown-seed'); // This seed is used to generate deterministic address

 // Send an empty message to the unknown address